bruvellu/cephalic-furrow/3-text/furrow.md

 One key difference that might explain these divergent solutions for the same selective pressure is the expression of *btd* at the head--trunk boundary.
 Neither *Clogmia* ({@fig:patterning}) nor *Chironomus* [@Dey2023-pj] exhibit the *btd*--*eve* expression overlap at the head--trunk boundary ({@fig:summary}a), a trait essential to specify the initiator cells in species with cephalic furrow like *Drosophila*.
 Therefore, the establishment of a *btd*--*eve* overlap was probably a key event associated with the origin of the cephalic furrow.
-In this evolutionary scenario, the mechanical instability was the underlying selective pressure leading to the cooption of novel expression domains and the genetic stabilization a patterned cephalic furrow invagination ({@fig:summary}b).
+In this evolutionary scenario, the mechanical instability was the underlying selective pressure leading to the cooption of novel expression domains and the genetic stabilization of a patterned cephalic furrow invagination ({@fig:summary}b).

 <!--Facilitated by this novel transcriptional background-->
 <!--the signaling pathway regulating lateral myosin activation-->